 Some methods take a lot of time and cost a lot of money, such as strict diets or travel to another country for special treatments.
 Others are fairly cheap and easy to use, like vitamins, herbs, or homeopathic remedies.

-Why would people with cancer be interested in complementary or alternative methods?
+Why would people with cancer be interested in complementary and alternative methods?

 People with cancer might think about using alternative or complementary methods for a number of reasons:

-- They would like to relieve the side effects of mainstream cancer treatment without having to take more medicine
+- They’d like to relieve the side effects of mainstream cancer treatment without having to take more medicine

 - They are seeking a less unpleasant treatment approach that might have fewer side effects